google-deepmind/mujoco_menagerie/python/DOC.md

 **Release**

-Every merge to `main` that touches a model directory or `python/` is published as `YYYY.M.N` by `release.yml`, which builds and uploads the model archives, re-verifies them, then builds, smoke tests and publishes the wheel and pushes the tag.
+Every merge to `main` that touches a model directory or `python/` is published as `YYYY.M.N` by `release.yml`, which tags, builds and uploads the model archives, re-verifies them, then builds, smoke tests and publishes the wheel and pushes the tag.
+The version comes from the tag, so `git checkout v2026.9.3 && make build` rebuilds that release.
 Run it by hand from the Actions tab.
 It needs a PyPI trusted publisher (workflow `release.yml`, environment `pypi`) and a `pypi` GitHub environment.

 The package is Apache-2.0.
 Each model ships its own `LICENSE`; `r.license` reports it.